timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

    Schematic showing how the interpolation is performed.
    Thick solid lines represent the geometry of the patches, Blue circles represent the grid points.
-   For the inflow patch, a user-defined bounding box is used, this filtering out a part of the points.
+   The dashed rectangles represent the user-defined bounding boxes, thus filtering out some of the points.

-The interpolation type used is linear.
+The interpolation type used is currently nearest-neighbour.
-A bounding box is found for each set of points.
+A bounding box for the points has to be prescribed explicitly by the user, both for the source and target points.
-Alternatively, the bounding boxes can be prescribed explicitly by the user, allowing to filter out a part of the points, see :numref:`fig-interpolation`.
+This allows to filter out a part of the points, see :numref:`fig-interpolation`.
 The points are then scaled to lie in unit square prior to interpolation.